TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

     Click on the green button "Compare & pull request" and then "Create pull request".

-Now, wait for someone to review and merge your pull request

-You will receive notifications (email) about this.
-Once your change is merged, you can reload the page (which you fixed) in your browser.
+    Your change will now be reviewed.
+A reviewer might suggest additional changes.
+Monitor your notifications (email) from GitHub.
+If at any point, you are not sure what to do, don't hesitate to :ref:`ask for help <how-to-get-help>`.
+When your pull request is accepted, it will be merged.
+You will receive a notification email as soon as this happens.

 **Congratulations!
 You are now a contributor.
 Welcome and thank you!**